 Looking back at my time at Winged Foot, I don’t think it’s a stretch to say that the club is one of, if not the very best 36 hole property in the country.

 Now I’ve not played at Baltusrol, or the South Course at LACC, but the setting and quality of golf throughout all 36 holes at Winged Foot is something special.

-It’s one of the most special golf experiences I’ve had, and I can’t wait to watch the pros tackle it in 2020.
+It’s one of the most special golf experiences I’ve had, and I can’t wait to revisit it again sometime in the future.